danielsobrado/CCDAK-Exam-Questions/Broker/README.md

 ## Kafka Broker Overview

 A Kafka Broker is a term for a server in a Kafka cluster that hosts topics and processes clients’ read and write requests.
 Brokers are responsible for preserving published data for a certain period or size.
-The Kafka broker makes the system scalable and fault-tolerant system.
+The Kafka broker makes the system scalable and fault-tolerant.

 ### Points to Remember for CCDAK on Brokers